Recipe & image supplied by the British Egg Information Service: www.eggrecipes.co.uk

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons and cups; use balance/digital scales; chop using bridge/claw safely; use the hob (with adult supervision); use a colander; garnish and decorate.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring spoons; use weighing scales; chop using bridge/claw technique safely; use a box grater safely; use a garlic crusher; use the hob (with adult supervision); use a colander; garnish and decorate.

 Knife, chopping board, weighing scales, measuring spoons, kettle, large saucepan, medium saucepan, colander, serving dish, small bowl, metal spoon.